-MWLR has 100% interest in Landcare Research US Limited and Toitū.
+MWLR has 100% interest in Landcare Research US Limited and Enviro-Mark Solutions Limited trading as Toitū Envirocare.

 The subsidiaries and associate company are unlisted companies, and accordingly, there are no published price quotations to determine the fair value of these investments; therefore, they are accounted at cost less impairment.